William-Moreno/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 Implement a Linked List, and functions that allow us to append a node to the head position, search the list for a particular value and to output a string that illustrates the nodes of the entire list.

 Add functions to append nodes to the end of the list as well as insert nodes at specified places within the list.

+Add a function that will return the value of a node that is a specified number of nodes from the end of the list.

 ## Challenge

 Create Node and LinkedList classes that include a head property and upon instantiation create an empty Linked List.
 Create three different methods to insert a node to the head postion, search the list for a specified value's presence and to print a string representing all of the nodes in the Linked List.

 Create three new methods to append nodes to the end of the list, add a node to the list prior to a node of a certain value and add a node to the list following a node of a specified value.

+Create a method for the Linked List class which takes a number as a parameter and return the node's value that is that number from the end of the linked list.

 ## Approach & Efficiency